The Grace Building 1114 Avenue of the Americas, New York, NY USA 10036

 Her experience in pursuing take-down complaints with major online shopping platforms in China and the U.S. dates back to when she was in-house at one of the world’s leading apparel companies in New York.
 She has a deep understanding of traditional and emerging shopping and social media platforms and their online reporting mechanisms.
 She has taken down over 5000 infringing listings across over 20 various major platforms in both the U.S. and China (including Amazon, Alibaba, Taobao, Google, Baidu Cloud, Douban, BBS, WeChat, Weibo, etc.).

 Sindy was born and raised in China and received her education in China, France and the U.S. Her native language is Mandarin Chinese and she is fluent in English and French.
 In her spare time, she is also a graphic designer and loves fashion design and art.
 She has been invited to comment and publish articles on hot legal issues in trademark and fashion law issues in both the U.S. and China by The Trademark Reporter and Chinese IP think tanks.

-Sindy was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law by The Best Lawyers in America®.
+Sindy was recognized in 2021 and 2022 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law by The Best Lawyers in America®.

 Insights View All

 Fordham University School of Law LL.M.
 (2013) Intellectual Property and Information Technology Law

 Wuhan University School of Law, Wuhan, China LL.M.
 (2012) Legal Theories

 Johns Hopkins University School of Advanced International Studies (SAIS), Nanjing, China Graduate Certificate (2011) International Relations

 Wuhan University School of Law, Wuhan, China LL.B.
 (2010) Law and French

 Lille II University School of Law, Lille, France Exchange Program (2009) French and European Law